Leftover Gammon Mac and Cheese

 Macaroni Pasta

 Penne Pasta – Generally, I just use macaroni, and you can do that too.
-But this is a leftover recipe, so I want to show that you can use any pasta that you’ve got in, when you’ve got leftover gammon, you don’t need to shop, especially for macaroni.
+However, this is a leftover recipe, so I want to show that you can use any pasta you have on hand.
+When you have leftover gammon, you don’t need to shop, especially for macaroni.
 A combination is great, and super cheap penne is perfect because the sauce gets into the ridges and the middle.

 ingredients for gammon mac and cheese.